Login

 Source: Comparis, HypoPlus

-The benchmark rates calculated by Comparis are the average rates advertised by around 30 mortgage lenders and can be negotiated.
+The benchmark rates calculated by Comparis are the average rates advertised by more than 30 mortgage lenders that cannot be negotiated.
 They are updated daily and published in the mortgage rate overview.

 Author Dirk Renkert Foto